sponsian/mosaic-dev/README.md

 `batchLiquidateTroves(address[] calldata _troveArray)`: callable by anyone, accepts a custom list of Troves addresses as an argument.
 Steps through the provided list and attempts to liquidate every Trove, until it reaches the end or it runs out of gas.
 A Trove is liquidated only if it meets the conditions for liquidation.
 For a batch of 10 Troves, the gas costs per liquidated Trove are roughly between 75K-83K, for a batch of 50 Troves between 54K-69K.

 `redeemCollateral(uint _USDMAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintNICR, uint _maxIterations, uint _maxFeePercentage)`: redeems `_USDMamount` of stablecoins for ether from the system.
-Decreases the caller’s MoUSD balance, and sends them the corresponding amount of ETH.
+Decreases the caller’s MoUSD balance, and sends them the corresponding amount of REEF.
 Executes successfully if the caller has sufficient MoUSD to redeem.
 The number of Troves redeemed from is capped by `_maxIterations`.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when another redemption transaction is processed first, driving up the redemption fee.

 `getCurrentICR(address _user, uint _price)`: computes the user’s individual collateralization ratio (ICR) based on their total collateral and total MoUSD debt.
 Returns 2^256 -1 if they have 0 debt.

 `getTroveOwnersCount()`: get the number of active Troves in the system.

-`getPendingETHReward(address _borrower)`: get the pending ETH reward from liquidation redistribution events, for the given Trove.
+`getPendingETHReward(address _borrower)`: get the pending REEF reward from liquidation redistribution events, for the given Trove.

 `getPendingUSDMDebtReward(address _borrower)`: get the pending Trove debt "reward" (i.e. the amount of extra debt assigned to the Trove) from liquidation redistribution events.

-`getEntireDebtAndColl(address _borrower)`: returns a Trove’s entire debt and collateral, which respectively include any pending debt rewards and ETH rewards from prior redistributions.
+`getEntireDebtAndColl(address _borrower)`: returns a Trove’s entire debt and collateral, which respectively include any pending debt rewards and REEF rewards from prior redistributions.

-`getEntireSystemColl()`:  Returns the systemic entire collateral allocated to Troves, i.e. the sum of the ETH in the Active Pool and the Default Pool.
+`getEntireSystemColl()`:  Returns the systemic entire collateral allocated to Troves, i.e. the sum of the REEF in the Active Pool and the Default Pool.

 `getEntireSystemDebt()` Returns the systemic entire debt assigned to Troves, i.e. the sum of the USDMDebt in the Active Pool and the Default Pool.